WetSuiteLeiden/example-notebooks/specific-experiments/README.md

 These experiments set out with a specific goal, and sees how far we get.

+Some of them are purely examples, others have led us to improve our code, or provide some data.

 ## [find-abbreviations](find-abbreviations)
 Trying to find Abbreviations with explanations next to them, in part as a classic example,